 How to buy

 For those who live in Ireland, the best way to invest in Facebook shares is, definitely, this popular broker.

 eToro*, one of the main brokers around the world, is registered and licensed, among others, by the Cyprus Securities and Exchange Commission, and therefore complies with all the regulations of the European Union, the most demanding in the world.

 We recommend eToro because you can create an account for free with this broker, and its fees for trading online are very low.
 Besides, eToro is available in your language, accepts users from Ireland, it is really easy to manage, and its friendly interface is ideal for those who are starting to trade with cryptocurrencies and stocks.

 The first thing you need to do is click here and fill in the fields on the right: enter your name, email, and set a password.

-Then check your email: you should have received an email from eToro, click on the button and your account will be verified.
+Now check your email inbox: you have received an email from eToro, click on the link and your account will be verified.